xma711/notebook/linux/linux_distros/ubuntu/install_ubuntu/README.md

 3. press Esc when restart

-4. in the boot menu choose try ubuntu
+4. in the boot menu choose try Ubuntu

-5. then install ubuntu like usual
+5. then install Ubuntu like usual

 (suddenly recall that there is no choice for me to choose the partition size. how come?)